 If you've already discussed these issues, and if your son continues to pick despite your pleas and rational explanations, it is possible that his nose picking is an issue of control.
 Body parts are one of the few things that children can control — for better or for worse.
 Some children even enjoy getting a horrified reaction from parents as they perform certain behaviors (nose picking, burping, and farting are some of the many).
 If you suspect that your son has used nose mining as a way of digging at you, then your best response is to ignore the behavior, difficult as this may seem.
 You can leave the room, or request that your son go someplace private to pick his nose.
 If he sees that a finger up his nose no longer pushes your buttons, he will be more likely to move on to other pursuits that may be more acceptable to his peers (and possibly to you).

 If none of these ideas make a difference, including ignoring his behavior and not reacting for a period of time, there's a chance that a serious condition could be at work.
 Excessive nose picking in public might be an indicator of Asperger's Disorder, a mild form of autism characterized by social isolation, eccentric interests and activities, and a general tendency to behave inappropriately around others.
-The Autism Research Institute and the Asperger's Disorder Homepage can help you consider if this is a possibility.
+Consider reading Do I have Aspberger's syndrome? from the Go Ask Alice! archives to learn more.
 If you're still concerned about your son's behavior, your health care provider is the next best resource.Alice!